-• Two members of St James' teaching staff supported targeted children throughout the year.
-The sessions were held either one to one or in small groups.
+- Two members of St James' teaching staff supported targeted children throughout the year.
+The sessions were held either one to one or in small groups as part of the National Tutoring Program.
 The most successful sessions were found to be small group sessions.
 These enabled group interaction, peer support and increased the number of children receiving support.
-42.8% of the children supported by these two members of staff qualified for Pupil Premium (60 children from 140 children supported in total).

-One of these teachers has also delivered small group tuition through the National Tutoring programme.
-9 children were supported through this programme, receiving support in English and Maths.
-All of these children qualifies for Pupil Premium.

-• There has been a large focus on the development of early reading at St James'.
-A new synthetic phonics scheme has been introduced ensuring that all children receive guided reading and take home reading books which match their phonic ability.
+32.6% of the children supported by these two members of staff qualified for Pupil Premium (61 children from 187 children supported in total), and 87% of children who qualified for Pupil Premium received this support (61 children all those in KS1 and KS2). - There has been a large focus on the development of early reading at St James'.
+A new synthetic phonics scheme had been introduced ensuring that all children receive guided reading and take home reading books which match their phonic ability.
 This has been introduced alongside the development of the way phonics is taught in EYFS and KS1.
 The school is now confident that disadvantaged children are receiving improved resources to support the improved phonics delivery.
 The phonics lead is making effective use of the new scheme's tracking resources to be able to tailor specific support where needed.

-Based on historical pass marks the current Y1 class will have achieved an 83.3% pass in the phonics screening check, with 73% of disadvantaged children passing the check (8 from 11).
+96.7% of the Y1 class who took the screening check passed, with 100% of disadvantaged children passing the check (4 from 4).